 - (1) Move track link until master pin is over front idler in the position put wooden block as shown. - (2) Loosen tension of the track link. - If track tension is not relieved when the grease valve is loosened, move the machine backwards and forwards. - Unscrew the grease nipple after release the tension by pushing the poppet only when necessarily required.
 Grease leaking hole is not existing.
 So, while unscrew the grease nipple, grease is not leaking until the grease nipple is completely coming out.
-If the tension is not released in advance, the grease - (3) Push out master pin by using a suitable tool.
+If the tension is not released in advance, the grease - pressurized grease.
+(3) Push out master pin by using a suitable nipple can be suddenly popped out by tool.